Rarely in life are things just “black” vs. “white” or “good” vs. “bad” – but instead different shades of grey.

 It’s usually not a good idea to attend a funeral while laughing or to have a big smile on your face while someone is telling you about a bad experience they once had.
 The fact is there are times in our life where it is appropriate to grieve and feel down.
 As positive psychologist Tal Ben-Sahar puts it: “We must give ourselves permission to experience the full-range of human emotions.”
 So instead of ignoring these unpleasant emotions, we should accept them, and even think of them as a necessary facet of the human experience.
 We should allow ourselves to empathize and encourage other’s feelings, without always needing to put on a facade of “everything is happy-go-lucky.”

-As I also mentioned in Depression: The Yin Of Happiness, sometimes we need the lows in our life to help define the highs.
-So when we ignore those lows or run away from them – when we only want and expect pure pleasure and joy – we not only adopt an unrealistic view of the world, but I believe we also hurt ourselves more in the long-run.
+We often need the lows in our lives to help define the highs.
+So when we ignore those lows or run away from them – when we only want and expect pure pleasure and joy – we end up adopting an unrealistic view of the world and only hurting ourselves more in the long-term.